This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Instead of making a large pot or mug of tea all at once, we enjoy smaller cups of tea, re-steeping the leaves many times.
 Begin with short steeps, as short as 3-6 seconds, and gradually lengthen the steeping time as you taste the flavors transform.

 This practice of re-steeping leaves arose from humble beginnings: the simple need to get the most possible value and flavor from one scoop of leaves!
-Over many millennia of drinking tea this way, however, tea lovers have used this method to refine their palates, discover new flavors, and engage the craft of tea as a practice of mindful self-cultivation.
+Over many centuries of drinking tea this way, however, tea lovers have used this method to refine their palates, discover new flavors, and engage the craft of tea as a practice of mindful self-cultivation.
 Experiment, listen to the tea, and enjoy!

 Water Temperature